The Alexandria Archaeology Museum is a popular tenant organization based on the 3rd floor of the Art Center.

 This site presented a microcosm of the City, including 18th century wharves, early 19th century residences, shops, taverns and warehouses, a well-known 19th century commercial bakery, and a support complex for Civil War hospitals during Union occupation of Alexandria.

-Small, changing exhibits display a variety of Alexandria discoveries.
-These may include artifacts from prehistoric sites, an Alexandria stoneware kiln, an 18th century tavern, Civil War sites, or finds from the most recent excavation.
+Changing exhibits display a variety of Alexandria discoveries.
+These may include artifacts from prehistoric sites, an 18th century tavern, Civil War sites, or finds from the most recent excavation.
 On most Fridays, visitors will see volunteers working in the archaeology lab, washing, marking or cataloguing artifacts from a recent site, or working with artifacts excavated in Alexandria during the past thirty years.

 The Alexandria Adventure Lessons demonstrate the step-by-step process of archaeology through hands-on group activities using artifacts from the Alexandria Archaeology collection.
 Call the Museum to schedule a lesson for your school class, scout group, birthday party, summer camp, or adult and senior groups.
 (A small fee is charged.)

-From our website, check the Museum’s calendar, subscribe to eNews, or join the Friends of Alexandria Archaeology for news about lectures, Dig Days, family programs and other special events.
+Visit the Archaeology Museum’s website to check the calendar, subscribe to eNews, or join the Friends of Alexandria Archaeology for news about lectures, Dig Days, family programs and other special events.